HenrikJoreteg/human-javascript/ch07 - views.md

     'keyup input.search': 'handleSearchKeyUp'
   },
   render: function () {
-    // this we inherit from strictview
+    // this we inherit from human-view
-    this.basicRender();
+    this.renderAndBind();
   },
   handleDeleteClick: function () {
     this.model.delete();